 The purpose of this document is to define the baseline requirements for the Self-Service Interface capability defined in SEC H8.15, H8.16, H8.17 H8.18 and H8.19.
 The Self-Service Interface (SSI) is the entry point for Users to access DCC systems to retrieve information and data.
 It is the first point of contact for general DCC queries and is intended to reduce the volume of queries raised directly with the DCC Service Desk.

 There is a hierarchy of documents that together define the Self-Service Interface – see section 1.4 for more details.
 Section H8 of the SEC sits at the top of this hierarchy and specifies that the SSI must comply with the Self-Service Interface Access Control Specification and the SSI Baseline Requirements Document.
 Section H8 also permits DCC to make amendments to the SSI Baseline Requirements Document with the agreement of the Panel and following consultation with Parties.
 The governance process for making amendments to the BRD is set out in the SSI Change Governance Process.

+Aligned with this document are the FSM SSI Function and Roles policy which describes the Business Functional Domains and Job Type Roles available to SSI users of the DSMS.
+Also aligned is the FSM DCC Internet Access Policy, which lays out the eligibility and technical requirements for access to the DCC Service Management System (DSMS) Self Service Interface (SSI).

-The Self-Service Interface Access Control Specification, along with the SSI Change Governance Process form the next layer down in the hierarchy.
-The Self-Service Interface Access Control Specification specifies how the access rights permitted by the SEC are applied in practice and defines the information available to Users, whilst the SSI Change Governance Process contains the change governance which shall apply to the SSI Baseline Requirements Document.
+The SSI Change Governance Process contains the change governance which shall apply to the SSI Baseline Requirements Document.

 This Baseline Requirements Document is the lowest layer in the hierarchy and specifies the Epics, high level Process Maps and associated business requirements that define the platform used to deliver the required business capability, along with the document control process for making amendments to this document.
+The Epics outlined in this document are: concise, high-level definitions of user goals and core SSI capabilities alongside supporting Process Maps and business requirements that together shape the platform’s functionality.

 Business drivers